Azure/application-gateway-kubernetes-ingress/docs/features/appgw-ssl-certificate.md

 aksResourceGroupName=""
 appgwName=""

+# IMPORTANT: the following way to retrieve the object id of the AGIC managed identity
+# only applies when AGIC is deployed via the AGIC addon for AKS

 # get the resource group name of the AKS cluster
 nrg=$(az aks show --name $aksClusterName --resource-group $aksResourceGroupName --query nodeResourceGroup --output tsv)